-Who can you protect yourself from with a 209A restraining order?
+Who can I protect myself from with a 209A restraining order?

-Chapter 209A says that victims of domestic violence can get restraining orders against “family or household members” that have abused them.
-You can only get a restraining order if the abusive person is a family or household member.
+Victims of domestic violence can get restraining orders against “family or household members” that have abused them.
+You can only get a 209A restraining order if the person who abused you is a family or household member.